TheTastyPi/just-a-platformer/lua-docs.md

 - `lock(prevent):void`: Prevent the player from doing certain actions. `prevent` is a table with the values `teleporting`, `building`, `godMode`, `noclip`, and `panning`, prevent you from doing it if the property is `true`, but letting you do it if the property is `false`.

 - `fill(x, y, w, h, block):void`: Fill a rectangle with one type of block. `x` and `y` determine where the rectange starts, while `w` (width) and `h` (height) determine how large it is, and `block` determines what is filled (see Appendix A).
+  - WARNING: Changes made using `fill()` can be permanently saved across loads!

 - `respawn(start):void`: Respawn the player.
 Doesn't work with the `justDied` global variable. `start` is a boolean which is `true` if you want the player to return to the start, but `false` if it's only to the most recent checkpoint.